bsplku/fingerprintFCdnn/README.md

 <br/>

 ## main_indiv_identification.ipynb
-The main code is for identifying 10 exemplary subjects using 15 s window tvFC patterns. \
+The main code is for identifying 10 example subjects using 15 s window tvFC patterns. \
 Hidden layers are initialized using a pretrained model.

 ## modules_indiv_identification.py